ziozzang/on-premise-k8s-ansible/dumps/README.md

 # TL;DR
 * Get Latest Version and packing into Docker images(based on busybox).
+* Run K8S with Docker in Docker.
+(Self Dockerized installations)
+* No dependancy about Host OS.
+* No dependancy about .....

 * This code is for copying of kubernetes tools into on-premise environments(esp. no internet connected).